img

 • Cutover

-There is another way to implement rapid application development, and that’s the use of dedicated object-oriented programming languages.
+There is another way to implement rapid application development, and that’s the use of dedicated object-oriented programming languages in combination with digital product development services.
 Some of them include Java, Python, and Ruby.

 Today, many startups mostly opt for Agile Development and other derivatives.
 However, another progressive choice sought so far is a combination of Waterfall and Agile approaches.
 This method allows you to customize the process and tailor it to the needs of your project.